meldridge/meldridge.github.io/drafts/Introduction-to-threat-modelling.md

 Finally: I need to encrypt a file for 20+ years, and I need it to be secure from even a government agency with access to billions of dollars worth of computing power.
 Along with a good encryption method, I use a 32-character alphanumeric password (answer 'c').

-The differences in these answers seem obvious, because we tend to do basic threat modelling intuitively. *Obviously* I shouldn't use a 3-digit code for my email account (even if the service allowed me to). *Obviously* I don't need a 12+ character password protecting the medicine cupboard. *Obviously* neither of these is going to be good enough against the NSA.
+The differences in these answers seem obvious, because we tend to do basic threat modelling intuitively. *Obviously* I shouldn't use a 3-digit code for my email account (even if the service allowed me to). *Obviously* I don't need a 12+ character password protecting the medicine cupboard. *Obviously* neither of these is likely to be good enough against the NSA.

 We've made a compromise between convenience and security, without really thinking about it.